Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Abstract

 \section{Abstract}

-Peer influence on effort devoted to some activity is often studied using proxy variables when actual effort is unobserved.
-For instance, in education, academic effort is often proxied by GPA.
+{\linespread{1.1}\selectfont Peer influence on effort devoted to some activity is often studied when effort is unobserved, and the researcher instead observes an outcome that combines effort with other shocks.
+For instance, in education, achievement measures such as GPA reflect both effort and idiosyncratic GPA shocks.
 We propose an alternative approach that circumvents this approximation.
 Our framework distinguishes unobserved shocks to GPA that do not affect effort from preference shocks that do affect effort levels.
 We show that peer effects estimates obtained using our approach can differ significantly from classical estimates (where effort is approximated) if the network includes isolated students.
 Applying our approach to data on high school students in the United States, we find that peer effect estimates relying on GPA as a proxy for effort are 40\% lower than those obtained using our approach.

 \textbf{Keywords}: Social networks, Peer effects, Academic achievement, Unobserved effort, Isolated agents

 \textbf{JEL classification}: C31, J24\\